 Conclusion

 The ability to hide data on a Windows NTFS file system using alternate data streams is a valuable technique that red teams can use to conceal sensitive information from prying eyes.
-While this technique may be effective in some scenarios, it is essential to consider the implications before using it.
-This technique may be illegal in some jurisdictions and may breach ethical standards.
+While this technique can be useful in certain red team scenarios, it may be illegal or unethical depending on the context and jurisdiction.
 Additionally, using alternate data streams to hide data may not be as secure as it seems and may be detected by anti-virus software or a determined attacker.
 As with any technique, weighing its risks and benefits is essential.